-Yes, we do offer baths so when you return home you are fluffy and looking your best.
-There is an additional charge for a bath.
-Some Camps also offer additional grooming.
+Yes, our Certified Camp Counselors® will be more than happy to give you a Camp Shower so when you return home you are fluffy and looking your best.
+There is an additional charge for baths and some Camps also offer additional grooming.
 Check your local Camp website for pricing.

 How far in advance should I make a cabin reservation for overnight Camp?

 It is best to reserve a cabin well in advance of your stay.
 You need to successfully pass the Camper interview prior to reserving a cabin.
 Our Camp fills up quickly around holidays, summer vacations, and local events.
 Early booking is highly recommended!